ckl28/Temporary/README.md

 # Temporary
-i am adding some text and then committing and then pushing to the remote repositoy
+I'm adding some text and then committing and then pushing to the remote repositoy.
+And then see what the Desktop does